Liberty, Vodafone believe EU more relaxed on cable mergers

 "The Commission's view of consolidation in the telecom sector in Europe has changed," he said on the sidelines of the same conference.

-"In my view, EU Commissioner Guenther Oettinger has recognised that size for European network operators is important.
+"In my view, EU Commissioner Guenther Oettinger has recognized that size for European network operators is important.
 Because size ultimately means increased investment."

 OVERLAPS